 Driving on a suspended license is a very common offense.
 Suspensions for lapsed insurance coverage are also very common.
 This is called a Non-compliance Suspension or an FRA Suspension (Financial Responsibility Administrative Suspension).

-You may owe a lot of money with the BMV and cannot afford to pay the reinstatement fees.
-Most people do not realize that filing a Chapter 7 Bankruptcy will erase these fees.
+You may owe a lot of money to the BMV and cannot afford to pay the reinstatement fees.
+This might be because that you do not realize that filing a chapter 7 bankruptcy can erase these fees.

 So many people get stuck in the court system's revolving door.
 They are charged with Driving Under Suspension again and again.
 This results in more suspensions and more BMV fees.